Wedding guests watch two ceremonies

 Royal wedding 2018: Sharing the big day in Wales

-At one church wedding guests are getting to watch two couples tie the knot - the royal couple and then their loved ones.
+At one church, wedding guests watched two couples tie the knot - the royal couple and then their loved ones.

-Shortly after Prince Harry and Megan Markle take their vows Caroline Allen, 30, and Rhodri Buffett, 29, will marry at Chepstow Methodist Church, Monmouthshire.
+Shortly after Prince Harry and Megan Markle took their vows Caroline Allen, 30, and Rhodri Buffett, 29, married at Chepstow Methodist Church, Monmouthshire.

-The pair say they are excited about sharing their big day with royalty.
+Ahead of their nuptials, the pair said they were excited about sharing their big day with royalty.

-But across Wales there are only about 15 street parties planned.
+Events were held across Wales but only about 30 street parties were planned.

 This is compared to about 200 requests to Welsh local authorities for road closures for the Duke and Duchess of Cambridge's wedding in 2011.

-Some royal fans from across Wales have travelled to Windsor for the wedding on Saturday, where they might spot a familiar face in the crowd.
+Some royal fans from across Wales travelled to Windsor for the wedding on Saturday, where they might have spotted a familiar face in the crowd.

-South Wales Police horse Rubin has been chosen to be part of a royal procession, which will escort the couple through the crowds around Windsor.
+South Wales Police horse Rubin was chosen to be part of a royal procession which escorted the couple through the crowds around Windsor.

 "Wow, what a brilliant honour for our amazing Police Horse Rubin," the force tweeted.

+Meanwhile, there was also links to Wales at St George's Chapel where the royal couple married.

-In royal tradition Ms Markle will have a Welsh gold or Clog wedding ring, while Prince Harry will break with tradition and wear a platinum wedding band.
+Ms Markle wore a wedding ring made from Welsh gold, while Prince Harry broke with the tradition of royal men not wearing one and chose a platinum band instead.

-Welsh soprano Elin Manahan Thomas will perform at the ceremony, accompanied by an orchestra, made up of musicians from the BBC National Orchestra of Wales, the English Chamber Orchestra and the Philharmonia.
+Welsh soprano Elin Manahan Thomas performed at the ceremony, accompanied by an orchestra made up of musicians from the BBC National Orchestra of Wales, the English Chamber Orchestra and the Philharmonia.

-Across Wales some couples will be celebrating their big day - while sharing it with the royal couple.
+Across Wales some couples also celebrated their big day - while sharing it with the royal couple.

-Caroline Allen, from Marlow in Buckinghamshire, and Rhodri Buffett, from Blaenavon, will get married at Chepstow Methodist Church at 13:30 BST on Saturday.
+Caroline Allen, from Marlow in Buckinghamshire, and Rhodri Buffett, from Blaenavon, married at Chepstow Methodist Church.

-But they said they were not scared of being overshadowed and are even showing the royal wedding in the church shortly before they walk down the aisle themselves.
+But they were not scared of having their big day overshadowed - and even showed the royal wedding in the church shortly before they walked down the aisle themselves.

 The couple, who met at a friend's birthday party six years ago, got engaged on the Royal Yacht Britannia on New Year's Eve 2016.